-The most eye-opening stat from this study is that 60% of husband and wives check their bank accounts more often than they have sex, insane!
+The most eye-opening stat from this study is that 60% of husbands and wives check their bank accounts more often than they have sex, insane!

 And people still wonder how money ruins marriages.

 The top reasons for fighting about money are frivolous spending, savings, deceit, and exclusions from decisions.